Best daily deals

 Frequently asked questions about the Samsung Galaxy Buds Live

 The Samsung Galaxy Buds Plus is the same price, or cheaper, than the Galaxy Buds Live, and outperforms the Galaxy Buds Live when it comes to sound quality, fit, and battery life.
-Our same testing recorded 11 hours, 44 minutes of playtime with the Galaxy Buds Plus which runs circles around the ANC earbuds’ battery life, even with ANC off.
-The old earbuds lack noise canceling, but do a better job of mitigating high-frequency sounds.
+Our same testing recorded 11 hours and 44 minutes of playtime with the Galaxy Buds Plus, which runs circles around the ANC earbuds’ battery life, even with ANC off.
+The old earbuds lack noise canceling but do a better job of mitigating high-frequency sounds.

 You can customize the controls, EQ the sound, and more through the Galaxy Wearable app; and the Samsung Galaxy Buds Plus case supports Wireless PowerShare and quick charging.
 Microphone quality is a hair better with the Samsung Galaxy Buds Live, though.
 For the best value within the Samsung family, get the Galaxy Buds Plus.